The Vision (novel): Plot summary

 The next day, Mary tries to envision the killer's face again.
 However, a flock of seagulls attack her and Max and don't let up until she stops trying.
 They then travel to the King's Point police station, where they manage to convince the skeptical sheriff, John Patmore, to place officers in every tower in the town.
 However, no attack takes place that night, much to Patmore's frustration.
 Afterwards, while eating dinner at Lou's, Mary has another vision of a woman she thinks she recognizes being murdered by the killer.

 The next day, the three receive two pieces of bad news.
 The familiar woman Mary saw in her vision is found dead, and Osterman calls to reveal that Mitchell's wife and son died in an arson attack on their trailer decades previously.
-Convinced that the sniper killings will really happen, she gets Lou and Max to drive her to a closed fun center with a tower that night.
+Convinced that the sniper killings will really happen, she gets Lou and Max to drive her to a closed fun center with a tower she saw in her visions that night.
 Mary and Max break into the center while Lou waits in the car as a lookout.

 Mary is wracked with more visions of flapping wings and memories of her childhood assault.
 She waits at the top of the tower while Max waits at the bottom of the stairs.
-The killer arrives and stabs Lou to death before proceeding inside, where he attacks and wounds Max.
+The killer arrives and stabs Lou to death before proceeding inside, where they attack and wound Max.
 He manages to play dead while the killer, revealed to be Alan, climbs the stairs and shows himself to his sister.

 Mary flashes back to her assault and realizes it was Alan who attacked her, not Berton Mitchell.
 He tied her to the floor of Mitchell's cottage before biting her, slashing her with a knife, and stuffing a live bat up her vagina, where her memory of flapping wings came from.
 While she was in a coma in the hospital, her brother managed to place false memories and a psychic hold on the incident by telling all the terrible things he would do to her if she ever spoke of what really happened.
 All the "poltergeist" incidents were Mary's own powers acting against her due to the hold.
 Alan also reveals that he was the one that murdered Mitchell's wife and son, and that all the victims Mary recognized were previous girlfriends of his.

 Bleeding profusely, Max manages to exit the center and get the attention of arriving cops and Patmore, who mistakes him for the killer and shoots him in the shoulder.
 Mary, now knowing the truth, uses her psychic powers to make the bats that live in the tower attack Alan.
 He falls down the stairs and breaks his neck.
 A few weeks later, she attends Lou's funeral and goes to visit a recovering Max in the hospital.
 She happily reveals she is not afraid of the dark anymore.